-As Canada has been on my travel wishlist for so long, I thought it would be cool to look at some of the country’s attractions, for those of you who might be lucky to visit!
+As Canada has been on my travel wishlist for so long, I thought it would be interesting to look at some of the country’s attractions, for those of you who might be lucky to visit.
 In this post, I’m going to be looking at why you should plan a trip to Canada’s Wonderland.

-As one of the country’s largest amusement parks, there’s bound to be something for everyone there.
+As one of Canada’s largest amusement parks, there’s bound to be something for everyone there.
 And after my visit to Disney World, I’ve definitely changed my outlook on holidays that involve a theme park trip!
 To find out more, we’re going to be exploring Canada’s Wonderland, near Toronto.

 Let’s have a look at some of the activities that Canada’s Wonderland has to offer.

 The thrills of the rides